-Today Uber Eats is the fastest growing delivery service in the US, making up 10% of the company’s total bookings.
+Today Uber Eats is the fastest growing delivery service, with a $2.8 trillion addressable market, making up 22% of the company’s total bookings in 2019.
 When Uber Eats started, it was merely an extra feature within the main Rider app.
-But, in 2015, with surging demand for Eats, the Uber team launched Eats as a standalone service and app.
-Focused on growth into new markets, the internal design team didn’t have time to slow down.
+But, in 2015, with surging demand, the Uber team launched Eats as a standalone product.
+Now focused on growth into new markets and growing from 3% to nearly 25% of Uber's revenue, the internal design team hasn't had time to slow down.

 Having successfully helped with Uber's main Rider app, our team was asked to help bring Eats its own design system while staying true to the Uber brand.
 Their ask: build on their existing UI kit, Ceramic, to elevate and differentiate the Eats brand.

 We went back to the basics by first establishing consistency across Ceramic then building upon the foundations of the product to create a memorable experience for the user.
 With a UI kit and design system built for a large dynamic team, we included Sketch symbols, text styles, motion guidelines, and color palette to allow designers to work faster while maintaining strong consistency.

 Feeding people around the world is no easy feat.
 Uber Eats must translate across both digital platforms and international borders.
 Ceramic is like a plate; one that works with any type of cuisine, feels appropriate for every dish, and never overshadows the food.
 This is a principle we carried through to the motion framework.

 The navigation framework we worked on with the Uber team visualizes how people move through the app.
 We used this to make motion meaningful and intuitive.
 Interactions on the same level, like menu to dish item in the figure above, have subtle animations, while we added more delight for movements between levels.